 - Click on ‘Additional Troubleshooters,’ select the “Windows Update” option, and click on the Run the troubleshooter button.

 - Once done, you can close the Troubleshooter and check for updates.

 Try to update and see if you still experience the update error 0x80080008.

 Method 8 – Perform an in-place upgrade

 Another excellent way to fix error 0x80080008 is to do an in-place upgrade.
-This can be a long process but when done the right way, you won’t have to deal with the update error anymore.
+This can be a long process, but when done correctly, you won’t have to deal with the update error anymore.
 Performing an in-place upgrade will force Windows 10 to update Windows from scratch without losing any files from the PC.
-You can do this by upgrading Windows 10 using the Media creation tool.
+You can upgrade to Windows 10 using the Media creation tool.